epiverse-trace/.github/CONTRIBUTING.md

 ## Contributing to epiverse-trace packages
 There are lots of ways you can contribute to packages within the epiverse-trace organisation.
 All contributions are most welcome and only some of these require techical knowledge.
-If you have something to contribute but aren't sure how, please don't hesitate to log an issue or get in touch with Community Manager Anna by email to <dc.fajardop@javeriana.edu.co>.
+If you have something to contribute but aren't sure how, please don't hesitate to log an issue or get in touch with Community Manager Diana by email to <dc.fajardop@javeriana.edu.co>.

 The below guidelines outline how to propose a change to epiverse-trace packages.
 We abide by the contibuting guidelines developed by the tidyverse.
 For more detailed info about contributing to this, and other epiverse-trace packages, please see the [tidyverse development contributing guide](https://www.tidyverse.org/contribute/).